Lumi Nova: Instructions for use

 The offering may be distributed via:

-• Clinicians in Child Adolescent Mental Health Services (CAMHS) or similar
+• Self sign up via an online registration page hosted by BFB Labs.
+Clinicians in Child & Adolescent Mental Health Services (CAMHS) or similar

 • General Practitioners/Physicians via GP practices